scalar-labs/scalar-admin-for-kubernetes/README.md

      apiVersion: v1
      kind: ServiceAccount
      metadata:
-       name: scalar-admin-k8s-sa
+       name: scalar-admin-for-kubernetes-sa
        namespace: <YOUR_NAMESPACE>
      ```

-1. Mount the `ServiceAccount` on the `scalar-admin-k8s` pod, replacing the contents in the angle brackets as described:
+1. Mount the `ServiceAccount` on the `scalar-admin-for-kubernetes` pod, replacing the contents in the angle brackets as described:

    * Pod